-As for the history of this lovely 775 room palace, it is still the official residence of Britain’s monarchy, as it has been since Queen Victoria’s designation in 1837.
-Much of the Palace was constructed as early as 1703 for the Duke of Buckingham.
+Unsurprisingly, Buckingham Palace is heavily featured in The Crown.
+It’s the official residence of Britain’s monarchy, as it has been since Queen Victoria’s designation in 1837.
+Much of this 775 room palace was constructed as early as 1703 for the Duke of Buckingham.

 Buckingham House (as it was then known) was purchased in 1762 by George III, who used it as a private residence.
 Over the following 75 years, the house was expanded to form three wings around a central courtyard.